-Blood on the outside of the stool is usually caused by disease of the anorectum.
-The most common causes are hemorrhoids, analifissures, rectalipolyps, and analior rectalicancer.
+Blood on the outside of the stool is usually caused by diseases affecting the last part of the colon, the rectum, and the anal canal.
+The most common causes are hemorrhoids, anal fissures, rectal polyps, and anal or rectal cancer.

 Why Blood appears on the “outside” of the stool (and not mixed with it)?

-You may get scared when you see red blood on the outside of your stool.
+You may get scared when you see red blood outside your stool.
 Fortunately, the majority of cases are benign.

-But Before we dive into the cause, I will explain to you why the blood sometimes appears on the “outside” of stool?
+But Before we dive into the cause, I will explain why the blood sometimes appears on the “outside” of the stool.

 Your stool gradually acquires its semi-hard form as it passes through your colon.
 How blood is mixed with your stool depends on the site of the bleeding source.

-- Bleeding sources early in the colon or all intestine: usually result in complete mixing of blood with stool (which may also turn blackish).
+- Bleeding sources early in the colon or all intestines: usually result in the complete mixing of blood with stool (which may also turn blackish).

-- Bleeding from the last part of the colon: Analicanal, Rectali, and sigmoid colon bleeding can lead to blood on the outside of the colon.
+- Bleeding from the last part of the colon: Anal canal, rectum, and sigmoid colon bleeding can lead to blood on the outside of the colon.

-In other words, blood joining stools after being formed appears on the outside of the stool.
-And this usually happens if the bleeding site is in the last part of your colon (particularly the rectumiandianal canal)
+In other words, blood joining stools appear on the outside of the stool after being formed.
+And this usually happens if the bleeding site is in the last part of your colon (particularly the rectum and anal canal)

-The good news is the majority of causes of blood on the outside of your stool are usually benign in nature.
+The good news is the majority of causes of blood on the outside of your stool are usually benign.

-Minimal Bright red blood perirectum occurs in about 15% of the adults (3 of every 20 people) (ref).
+Minimal Bright red blood per rectum occurs in about 15% of adults (3 of every 20 people) (ref).
 So, it is a common condition even in younger adults.

-In the vast majority of cases, piles (hemorrhoids), or piles. those two causes represent up to 95% of causes.
+In most cases, piles (hemorrhoids) or piles.
+Those two causes represent up to 95% of causes.

 Other serious causes are very rare and usually have warning signs.

-However, You must have a diagnosis from your doctor. don’t ignore any form of bleeding perirectum, especially if you are older than 40 years.
+However, You must have a diagnosis from your doctor.
+Don’t ignore any form of bleeding per rectum, especially if you are older than 40.